 - Dry skin: Cream

-- Take a break from too much screen time: You must give both your eyes and skin some rest away from the radiation from smartphones and computers.
+- Take a break from too much screen time: You must give your eyes and skin some rest away from the radiation from smartphones and computers.
 Spend time doing other chores or hanging out in your yard to relax and cap off your day with a warm cup of tea.

 - Use a humidifier at home: Improve the air quality inside your home by using a humidifier or adding plants with humidifying features such as: